 At this time, there is no registration fee for the elective itself.
 Residents and students will need to cover their own travel from their home institution to Harlingen/Brownsville and back home.
 Residents and students will need to cover their food costs, recreation and local transportation costs.
 Typically, participants share a rental car or have their own cars.
 Visiting students and visiting residents pay $695 housing fee, plus a $25 cleaning fee.

 A Word About Safety

 There is no travel across the border into Mexico because of the drug cartel violence.
 Instead, participants have the opportunity to do intensive advocacy work on the border, tailored to community needs, as well as personal and professional interests.
 For example, students have worked with local community partners and the families they serve to identify and address health needs in the colonias.
 Colonias are impoverished, unincorporated rural settlements on the border which lack one or more basic infrastructure elements, such as water or electricity.
 The participants have found their advocacy experiences deeply rewarding and enlightening.

 We will continue to monitor the situation in Mexico and hope to resume work with our esteemed faculty partners there in the future.

 As always, we strive to provide a safe and productive experience in this international location, the Texas/Mexico border.

-There are several options in flying to Brownsville, Texas.
-Continental Airlines flies directly into Brownsville.
-Continental and Southwest Airlines fly into Harlingen, Texas, (30 minutes away).
-Continental and American Airlines fly into McAllen, Texas (60 minutes away).
-There are car rental companies such as Enterprise, Avis and Hertz at all of these airports.
+United and Southwest Airlines fly into Harlingen.
+United and American fly into Brownsville (approximately 30 minutes away).
+United and American Airlines also fly into McAllen, Texas (approximately 30 minutes away).
+There are major car rental companiesat all of these airports.

 Things to Bring